 To compost them at home, it’s best to cut them up and place in your compost bin (as “brown” materials).
 These will completely break down within 90 days in a compostable environment.

 If you don't compost, your mailer can be sent to composting facilities to be properly broken down and composted.
 Some councils provide a green waste composting bin.

-To further minimise plastics we offer free cotton netting ecobags at markets, festivals and events we attend.
+To further minimise plastics we offer free cotton netting ecobags at the Sleepy Merino store, markets, festivals and events.